On The War Memorial Trail……The WWII Carpenter Buried In Seven Mile Bay Who Does Not Have A CWGC Headstone

 Conrad went on to say that “… I have a ‘bucket list’ task of visiting my Uncle’s grave in the Holten cemetery and to honour his spirit, grave site and headstone with a traditional prayer and blessing (smudge) of our sacred First Nation herbs gathered from Mother Earth.
 It is never too late for this to happen as he continues his Spirit Life and Walk the traditional blessing is to support his ongoing safety in the Spirit World…” We hope that Conrad is able to make this visit and will share it with us.

 If you have a story to tell, please let Pieter know.
-Email him at memorialtrail@gmail.com, comment on the blog, or tweet to @researchmemori1.
+Email him at memorialtrail@gmail.com, or comment on the blog.

 …Want to follow our research?….